-In 2018 the use of diesel oil in road transport increased by 2% and the consumption of biofuels decreased by 9%.
+In 2019 the use of diesel oil in road transport decreased by 4.5% and the consumption of biofuels increased by 17%.

-An overview of transport sector energy consumption 1990-2018 is presented in Table 3.2 (a).
+An overview of transport sector energy consumption 1990-2019 is presented in Table 3.2 (a).

 There have been some changes in legislation and fuel tax decisions concerning the use of diesel oil and gasoil over time.
 A new fuel product, non-road gasoil, was introduced during 2005.
-Non-road gasoil is technically the same fuel as diesel oil, but has lower taxes and includes a Euromarker to allow monitoring of illegal use.
+Non-road gasoil is technically the same fuel as diesel oil but has lower taxes and includes a Euromarker to allow monitoring of illegal use.
 Recently, the situation has changed again.
 Almost all gasoil is presently sold under the title "sulphur free gasoil", which is in practise the same product as non-road-gasoil.
 In this report, we use the terminology "non-road-gasoil" to describe the use of gasoil in diesel engines in off-road vehicles and other machinery and domestic navigation (wherever it is allowed to use lower taxed gasoil instead of higher taxed diesel oil).
 In leisure boats, the use of diesel oil (instead of gasoil) was made obligatory from the beginning of 2008.
-Table 3.3 (b) shows the changes in the allocation of diesel oil, non-road gasoil and heating gasoil used in different subsectors of the inventory.

-Bio-shares of transport fuels (Statistics Finland 2020)
+Bio-shares of transport fuels (Statistics Finland 2021)

 Increasing amounts of biogenic additives or biofuels are mixed in road transport fuels.
 Use of blended bio-gasoline (ethanol) started from 2002 and of blended biodiesel from 2007.
 Due to the expiration of the periodic deduction of fuel tax, there was no consumption of bioethanol in 2005, but in 2006 bioethanol re-entered the market.
 Data of other biogenic compounds, like ETBE (ETBE = ethyl tert-butyl ether, a bioethanol-based gasoline component), are not available for 2002 to 2007.
-Data on blended and pure biofuels from 2008 include:
+Data on blended and pure biofuels from 2008 to 2015 was collected by Finnish Customs.
+Data from 2016 on is collected by Tax Administration.
+These data include the following biofuels and bio-components:

-- Bioethanol, BTL-gasoline, bio-shares of ETBE, TAEE9 and THxEE10 - Biodiesel and synthetic renewable diesel (mostly BTL-diesel) - Bio-gasoil mixed in the non-road gasoil (mostly BTL-diesel)
+- Bioethanol, BTL-gasoline, bio-shares of ETBE, TAEE and THxEE - Biodiesel and synthetic renewable diesel (mostly BTL-diesel, bioshare of FAME) - Bio-gasoil mixed in the non-road gasoil (mostly BTL-diesel, bioshare of FAME)

 The time series on biogas data starting from 2002 are available in the Energy statistics.
 The consumption of biofuels is originally included in the total sales data of gasoline, diesel oil and gasoil which was prior to 2018 received from Petroleum and Biofuels Association both for the LIPASTO system and for the ILMARI system by Statistic Finland.
 Since the operation of Petroleum and Biofuels Association ended in 2018, Statistics Finland has been responsible for this oil statistics data collection.
 The shares of biofuels are in the ILMARI system based on data received from Finnish Customs and Tax administration.
 From 2013 the bio-share of gasoil decreased to 0.1-0.2%.
 Because the share is so low, Statistics Finland decided to allocate this bio-share into road transport instead of non-road use.
-In 2018 the bio-shares of gasoline and diesel oil were 6.2% and 10.8% respectively (calculated from TJ).
-The share of biogas in total gas consumption in road transport was 70%.
+In 2019 the bio-shares of gasoline and diesel oil were 6.6% and 13.3% respectively (calculated from TJ).
+The share of biogas in total gas consumption in road transport was 54% in 2019.